-We’ve been hard at work putting together the Winter 2012 edition of The Copperfield Review, making the usual tough decisions about which pieces will go in and which won’t.
+We’ve been hard at work putting together the latest edition of The Copperfield Review, making the usual tough decisions about which pieces will go in and which won’t.

 Contrary to popular belief, editors don’t find a sadistic satisfaction from sending out rejection letters.
 There is that one editor with a voodoo doll and a case of push pins, but that’s another post.
 Most editors are writers too, and we know there’s nothing like the prick of a rejection letter to pop the air from a writer’s bubble.

 There have been times when I received too many rejections in a row and I couldn’t help but take them personally.
 Was it my storytelling?
 My habit of submitting acrostic poetry?
 Was my Aunt Ellie just wrong and I really don’t have a way with words?
 But then I became an editor, and I realized that decisions aren’t always about storytelling or talent.

 Here’s the big secret that’s really no secret at all: most decisions are based on personal preference.
 There’s no complex system editors use to determine quality (think of the formula in the textbook meant to determine a poem’s value in Dead Poet’s Society).
 There’s no list of writers to accept or reject.
 It’s not about what MFA program you went to, or if you even have an MFA.
 Not everyone’s style is to everyone’s taste.
 That’s it.
 If we turn down a piece at Copperfield, that doesn’t mean it’s bad.
 It’s just not for us at that time.